 How do clients access your online program?

 Our online Parenting Without Conflict course is available here.
-Parents can register on their own from that page at their convenience.
+Parents can register on their own from that page.
 Once they create an account and make payment, they can get started right away - in their own time, from their own home.
 Certificates of completion are provided.

 Is New Ways researched-based?

 A Social Return on Investment Study was completed for our pilot program in Medicine Hat, Alberta, Canada.
 Download the Executive Summary by clicking here.
 The executive summary describes the outcomes for parents and child that were demonstrated by the program study.

 Research basis: the program curriculum is based on aspects of the following evidenced-based interventions: Cognitive Behavioral Therapy, Dialectical Behavior Therapy, Parent-Child Interaction Therapy and Child Inclusive Mediation.
 Read more in the Professional Guidebook.